Genital warts

 Diagnosis

 Doctors can usually identify genital warts by their appearance.
 They sometimes use a magnifying glass to examine the affected areas.
 If the warts are inside the vagina, they might have to use a special instrument called a colposcope to see them.
-If the doctor thinks you might have genital warts in your , they’ll feel inside your bottom and insert something called a proctoscope to look at the mucous membrane.
+If the doctor thinks you might have genital warts in your , they’ll feel inside your bottom and insert something called a proctoscope to look at the soft tissue lining the area.

 If it’s not possible to distinguish the growths from other diseases, like non-melanoma skin cancer, it can be helpful to examine the tissue more closely.
 The doctor then removes the wart or takes a sample (biopsy), and the tissue is examined under a microscope to find out exactly what it is.